 Why marginalized populations must be included in discussions about election and journalist safety

 Media practitioners from minority populations, including women and journalists from rural areas, face specific risks when covering elections.
 They face increased sexual harassment, discrimination, denial of access, and physical attacks during the tense environment of election periods.
-With a rise in violent elections globally, IREX’s Securing Access to Freedom of Expression (SAFE) team discusses its recent work supporting journalists from marginalized populations, avenues for improving safety, and the importance of solidarity networks.
+With a rise in violent elections globally, IREX’s Securing Access to Free Expression (SAFE) team discusses its recent work supporting journalists from marginalized populations, avenues for improving safety, and the importance of solidarity networks.

 Today in Addis Ababa, media practitioners, politicians, academics, and civil society actors from around the world gather to celebrate the 26th World Press Freedom Day.
 The celebration concludes a conference on media and elections, organized by UNESCO and partners.
 IREX’s SAFE team led a session on improving the safety of journalists.

 Conversations during the three-day conference centered on the media’s role in elections.
 However, few sessions highlighted the specific risks faced by media practitioners who have less access to power and resources in the society where they operate.

 For example, women are underrepresented in the media sector (especially in management positions) in many countries across the world, and journalists from rural areas often don’t have the same access to equipment and training as those in the capital.
 During intense periods of reporting around elections, these inequities are especially pronounced.
 So why is their safety not highlighted more?

 We talked with SAFE managers from Central America, Eurasia, and East Africa to explore this issue further.